How to Create a Medical Marijuana Website and Ride the Market Growth

 How to Apply This to Your Business

-If you want to build a medical marijuana website like Weedmaps, GetNugg or Leafly, we recommend starting with the core functionality that will allow you to launch quickly and economically.
+If you want to build a medical marijuana website like Weedmaps, GetNugg, or Leafly, we recommend starting with the core functionality that will allow you to launch quickly and economically.
 Creating a minimum viable product (MVP) allows you to test your project idea, launch as quickly as possible, and not have large expanses right out of the gate.
 Then, you can gradually expand the functionality and add extra features.

 How much does making a website like Weedmaps cost?
 Well, it depends.
 This platform has been functioning for 10 years and has a complicated structure.
 We prefer to estimate the requirements of each project individually as a cannabis website development budget depends on many factors like a technological stack, business logic, integrations, and an exact set of features.
 Modern technology allows using cloud solutions and frameworks that capably facilitate the development process while providing better security, flexibility, and scalability for less money.
 Also before starting development, you need to start with a cannabis website design that you can order directly from us.

 After you have read this article, the next step is to collect your requirements (at least very high-level) in a document and send them to us for an estimate.
-If you have not written any specifications, we may schedule a call and discuss your options.
+If you have not written any specifications, we can schedule a call and discuss your options.
 Our Business Analytics department will be able to help you start the project smoothly and easily.